-- Women: If there is a chance you may be pregnant, tell the CT technologist before the scan begins. - Some items can affect the CT images.
-We may ask you to remove: - Any clothing with zippers or snaps - Hairpins, jewelry, glasses, hearing aids, and removable dental work - If you will have IV contrast for your scan, we will place an IV tube into your arm vein.
-This will be done before you enter the scanning room.
+- Women: If there is any chance you may be pregnant, tell the CT technologist before the scan begins. - Some items can affect the CT images.
+We may ask you to remove: - Any clothing with zippers or snaps - Hairpins, jewelry, glasses, hearing aids, and removable dental work